Army Spouse Move-In Timeline Explained

 When it comes to moving, military families and couples face unique challenges in addition to the typical stressors associated with relocating.
 One of the most common questions is, “When can my wife move on to the Army base with me?”
 Creating a clear moving plan that aligns with the Permanent Change of Station (PSC) timeline helps reduce stress for Army couples and families while moving.

-If you’re a newlywed, you can move in with your military spouse right away, as long as they’re not in barracks housing.
+If you’re a newlywed, you can move in with your military spouse immediately.
+That is, as long as they’re not in barracks housing.
 Your military spouse will receive a higher Basic Allowance for Housing.

 Understanding the Army Relocation Process